Ho-lab-jaist/SimTacLS/README.md

 For the pre-trained R2S-TN and TacNet models, please contact [quan-luu@jaist.ac.jp](mailto:quan-luu@jaist.ac.jp) for more information.

+The program was tested on a couple of fisheye-lense cameras (ELP, USB2.0 Webcam Board 2 Mega Pixels 1080P OV2710 CMOS Camera Module) which optionally provide up to 120fps.
+And the processing speed heavily depends on computing resources, e.g., GPU (NVIDIA, RTX8000, RTX3090, GTX 1070Ti were proved to be compatible)
+.
 ### Soft skin modelling, using SOFA:

 ### Image acquisition module for obtaining tactile image dataset, using ROS/GAZEBO: